 Changes to parking

 126 car parks are currently available along Seabrook Avenue from Margan Avenue to 74a Seabrook Avenue.
 86 car parks will be retained.
-A total of 40 car parks will be removed near the proposed intersection improvements and traffic calming locations on Seabrook Avenue and side streets to improve visibility and lower traffic speed.
+A total of 40 car parks will be removed near the intersection improvements and traffic calming locations on Seabrook Avenue and side streets to improve visibility and lower traffic speed.

 In 2017, we carried out a survey of parking demand at peak hours, off-peak hours and on weekends.
-The results indicate that parking demand is low (a maximum demand of 29 spaces), and the proposed car park removal will not affect current usage along Seabrook Avenue.
+The results indicate that parking demand is low (a maximum demand of 29 spaces), and the car park removal will not affect current usage along Seabrook Avenue.

 Consultation design plans